-Following the Assembly of 1893, services were held in the Blythswood Halls in the city centre with 300 people attending, most from the Main Street (Gaelic) Free Church in Bridgeton.
+Following the Assembly of 1893, services were held in the Blythswood Halls in the city centre with 300 people attending, mostly from the Mains Street (Gaelic) Free Church.
 Shortly thereafter a church belonging to an evangelical episcopalian congregation, St Jude’s, 278 West George Street, became vacant and was rented by the congregation and subsequently purchased and renovated.

 In November 1893 Neil Cameron, Divinity Student, was placed in charge of the congregation.
 He was licensed to preach on 9 December 1895 and on 9 January 1896 he was ordained and inducted to the charge, the call being signed by 730 people.
 Rev. Neil Cameron remained minister of St Jude’s for 36 years until his death, aged 77, on 9 March 1932.

 During the early part of the century there was a considerable influx of people from the Highlands to Glasgow and the congregation grew considerably.

 Rev. Roderick MacKenzie (1864-1958) was inducted in December 1932 but after 12 years, he resigned on the grounds of ill health.
 He had had a difference of opinion with the Synod and in 1945 a large section of the congregation who sympathised with his position began to hold separate services in another building in the city.
 Mr MacKenzie ministered to these people until his death.
 By this move, the St Jude’s congregation was much reduced in size.

 Rev. D.J.
 Matheson (1890-1962), was inducted on 20 September 1946.
 In January 1960, after 14 years in Glasgow, Mr Matheson left to minister to the Stratherrick congregation.